Top chefs, mixologists and restaurateurs know they’ve hit the big time when they open in Las Vegas. This is just a taste of the latest and greatest.

 MOST EXCLUSIVE FOOD TOUR Lip Smacking Foodie Tours (888-681-4388, vegasfoodietour.com)

 The Savory Bites and Neon Lights package by Lip Smacking Foodie Tours makes an impression by both ground and air.
 Guests are led on a VIP walking tour to visit four top Strip restaurants while enjoying signature dishes along the way.
 Afterward, they board a helicopter for a 12- to 15-minute flight above the Strip, taking in the iconic sights.
 It’s an experience that wraps up a good meal even better than dessert.

 BEST SECRET CAVIAR SERVICE Forte Tapas (4180 S. Rainbow Blvd., 702-220-3876, barforte.com)

 A welcome character-rich oasis in a west valley strip mall, Forte Tapas provides some of the most exquisite caviar service in Las Vegas.
 It only makes sense since owner Nina Manchev is the caviar supplier to Restaurant Guy Savoy, Joël Robuchon and other top dining destinations on the Strip.
 “Forte’s caviar service is geared toward the caviar purists,” says Manchev.
 “It is served with traditional Russian-style blinis and creme fraiche, so the caviar really shines.”
 The restaurant serves its private-label caviar, which is sustainably sourced from Bulgaria and in-hand within 10 days from the time it is harvested.
 But you won’t find it on the menu.
 Top chefs, visiting foodies and savvy locals know to call to reserve this indulgent experience at least three days in advance.

-Photography by: PHOTO COURTESY OF VETRI CUCINA
+PHOTO COURTESY OF VETRI CUCINA